 EIS funds are managed investment vehicles that raise cash from individuals and institutions for the purpose of investing in a selection of EIS-eligible ventures.
 EIS stands for Enterprise Investment Scheme, an HMRC-run scheme that can offer impressive tax reliefs for those who invest in an EIS fund.

-You can compare and contrast open EIS funds in the UK here.
-To ensure that this is the right type of investment for you, please view our EIS fund page for more information.
+You can compare and contrast a small selection of open EIS funds in the UK below.
+To ensure that this is the right type of investment for you, please view our EIS funds page for more information.

 |Fund name||Minimum investment||Sectors investing in||Number of investments||Targeted returns|

 |Fund Twenty8||£10,000||Sector agnostic (life sciences, media, hardware, enterprise software and others)||Minimum of 28||IRR of 20%|

 |Growth Fund||£10,000||Sector agnostic (portfolio companies)||Minimum of 6||IRR of 20%|

 |o2h||£25,000||Biotech, AI & enabling technologies||5–12|

 |Guinness Asset Management||£20,000||Leisure and services||3–6||£1.25 for every £1 invested|

 |Seneca||£25,000||Managed storage facilities||at least 4|

 |Oxford Capital Growth EIS Fund||£25,000||Ecommerce, fintech, AI, digital health||12–15|